 It can be a spine tingling sensation when we first experience a pain that shoots from the buttock down to the leg.
-This sensation is a result of the sciatic nerve being irritated by something.
+An irritated sciatic nerve causes this sensation.
 We often hear about herniated discs in the lower back causing ‘sciatica’, the term given this pain.

 Stretching the muscle often duplicates the pain.
 To do the piriformis stretch, lie on your back, and flex the right hip and knee.
 Now, while grasping the right knee with your left hand, pull the knee towards your left shoulder.
 This adducts and flexes the hip.
 In this position, grasp just above the right ankle with the right hand, and rotate the ankle outwards.
 This applies internal rotation to the hip and completes the stretch.
-Another way to do this stretch is to stand on your left foot and place the right foot on a chair, such that the right knee and hip are flexed at about 90 degrees.
+Another way to do this stretch is to stand on your left foot and place the right foot on a chair.
+The right knee and hip should be flexed at about 90 degrees.
 Now, using the right hand, press the right knee across towards the left side of the body while keeping the ball of the right foot on the same spot on the chair.

 Another good piriformis/gluteal stretchis demontrated in this video